Rachit-pul/icds_docs/docs/running-jobs/interactive-jobs.md

 `-n` the number of cores, and `-t` the run time.
 [slurm]: slurm-scheduler.md

-Option `-A <account>` specifies your paid credit account or allocation;
+Option `-A or --account <account>` specifies your paid credit account or allocation;
-to run under the open queue, use `-A open`.

-Once salloc starts, you can run compute-intensive jobs interactively on your resources.

 To request an interactive job with a GPU, under a credit account use